hikunal637/GolfAI_Assignment/README.md

 "Address", "Takeaway", "Mid-Backswing", "Top", "Mid-Downswing", "Impact", "Follow-through", "Finish"

 ### Smoothening of result
-The function smooth_predictions() applies temporal smoothing to the raw frame-wise classification predictions from your model.
+The function smooth_predictions() applies temporal smoothing to the raw frame-wise classification predictions from the model.
 This helps reduce noise caused by frame-to-frame fluctuations — for example, when a single frame is misclassified in the middle of an otherwise correctly predicted phase like "Mid-Backswing".

 For each frame, the most frequent label within a small surrounding window (e.g., 4 frames) is selected to replace the original prediction.
 This majority-voting approach helps eliminate brief misclassifications, resulting in more stable and accurate detection of complete swing segments.